martdegraaf/martdegraaf.github.io/src/blog/content/posts/how-to-demo-without-azure-credit/index.md

 So here are some tips to avoid this happening to you.

+## Separate demo from production

+So I had a production resource, my blog deployed in the same subscription I play around in with my demos.
+Not really smart, learn from my mistake and always separate production from demo/test/dev environments.
+Use different subscriptions if possible.

 ## Setup a budget and alerts

 In the Azure portal you can setup a budget for your subscription.
 You can set alerts to be send when you reach 50%, 75% and 90% of your budget.
 This way you will be warned in time.